lucas-simao/lucas-simao/README.md

 <br>

 ## About Me :
-- 🔭 I’m currently working as a Senior Full stack Software Engineer at [Civi](https://www.civiapp.co/)
+- 🔭 I’m currently working as a Senior Full-stack Software Engineer at [Civi](https://www.civiapp.co/)
-- 🌱 I’m currently learning Web development, more specific Golang and React
+- 🌱 I’m currently learning Web development, more specifically Golang and React
-- 🏡'Lives in **Brazil** but i want change the country to new experiences
+- 🏡 I'm Live in **Brazil** but I want to move to another country to new experiences
 - 💬 Ask me about Golang, Vuejs, React, JavaScript